nhsconnect/CareConnectAPI/pages/engage/engage_poc_bristolcc.md

 GET/MedicationStatement?patient.identifier=https://fhir.nhs.uk/Id/nhs-number|9876543210&identifier=https://theccg.systemsupplier.co.uk/Sys1|
 ~~~

-As a Pharmacist (Hospital Services) I want retrieve all of a patient's medications from one or more specific system so I can find out which medications an organisation has prescribed to the patient.
+As a Pharmacist (Hospital Services) I want retrieve all of a patient's medications from one or more specific system so I can build an accurate list of reconciled medications.
 ~~~
 GET/MedicationStatement?patient.identifier=https://fhir.nhs.uk/Id/nhs-number|9876543210&identifier=https://theccg.systemsupplier.co.uk/Sys1|
 ~~~